openmm/openmm/docs/usersguide/library.rst

 This tells it to use both devices 0 and 1, splitting the work between them.

+CPU Platform
+************

+The CPU Platform recognizes the following Platform-specific properties:

+* CpuThreads: This specifies the number of CPU threads to use.
+If you do not specify this, OpenMM will select a default number of threads as follows:

+  * If an environment variable called OPENMM_CPU_THREADS is set, its value is used as the number of threads.
+  * Otherwise, the number of threads is set to the number of logical CPU cores in the computer it is running on.

+  Usually the default value works well.
+This is mainly useful when you are running something else on the computer at the same time, and you want to prevent OpenMM from monopolizing all available cores.

 .. _using-openmm-with-software-written-in-languages-other-than-c++:

 Using OpenMM with Software Written in Languages Other than C++